 stormwater management program to address:

-- 1. Public education and outreach on stormwater impacts, system rules, illicit discharges (such as blowing grass into the street) and BMP they can do on their own property (i.e. rain gardens)
+- 1. Public education and outreach on stormwater impacts, system rules, illicit discharges (such as blowing grass into the street) and BMP that can be installed on private property (i.e. rain gardens)

 - 2. Public involvement and participation, such as school assemblies and public meetings

-- 3. Illicit discharge detection and elimination through law enforcement
+- 3. Illicit discharge detection and elimination through code enforcement

 - 4. Construction site stormwater runoff control through the Franklin County Conservation District